arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 03.16.16
+Amsterdam is known for its tulips, amongst other things.

 ### 03.14.16
 Steph Curry's birthday is Pi day.
 Steph Curry's birthday is today.
 Today is Pi day.
 Sadly, I ate no pie.